-A portable generator is a great source of emergency backup power for power outages, for instance when natural disaster strikes.
-You can also use portable generators for camping, other recreational activities, or any projects where you need but do not have access to electricity.
-The traditional choices of fuel for generators are gasoline and diesel, but propane has made its way onto the scene.
+A portable generator is an excellent source of emergency backup power for power outages; for instance, when natural disaster strikes.
+You can also use portable generators for camping, other recreational activities, or any projects where you need them but do not have access to electricity.
+The traditional fuel choices for generators are gasoline and diesel, but propane has made its way onto the scene.

 Propane combustion is very similar to that of gasoline, and both fuels can use the same carburetor.
-Increasingly, you will find engines that can accommodate either gasoline or propane, which has only fueled (excuse the pun) the propane vs gas generator debate.
+Increasingly, you will find engines that can accommodate gasoline or propane, which has only fueled (excuse the pun) the propane vs. gas generator debate.

 Despite commonalities, these fuels have distinct advantages and a few drawbacks.
 The best fuel option will depend on how you want to use it and how much power you’ll need.